• Skip to primary navigation

 Apples & Pie All Year Long

 Ever wonder why apples can stay fresh all year long?
 After the fall harvest, apple growers store apples in Controlled Atmosphere rooms, enabling apples to be fresh and available all year long.
-See below from Tim Dressel of Kettleborough Cider House, who I interviewed back in 2015 on apple storage.
+See the Interview with Tim Dressel of Kettleborough Cider House, who I interviewed back in 2015 on apple storage.

 “Long-term apple storage relies on what is called “Controlled Atmosphere” or “CA” storage.
 This entails sealing the apples in large, refrigerated, air-tight rooms and lowering the oxygen levels, effectively slowing the natural respiration of the picked fruit and thereby slowing the ripening process to a virtual stand-still.”